oschweitzer/learning-resources/javascript_lesson.md

 ### Syntax parser

 The syntax parser reads the code in order to transform it from human readable code to something understandable by the computer.
-Basically, it's a program that reads your code and deternmines what it does and if its grammar is valid.
+Basically, it's a program that reads your code and determines what it does and if its grammar is valid.

 ### Lexical environment